One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 Underestimating Time Requirements: New planners consistently underestimate how long tasks take.
 Build in 20-30% more time than you think you need.
 Rushed planning leads to costly mistakes.

 Ignoring the Attendee Experience: Getting caught up in logistics while forgetting why people attend.
-Every decision should pass the test: "Does this improve the attendee experience?"
+For admissions teams, every decision should pass this test: “Does this make an admitted student more likely to see themselves here?”

 Skipping the Backup Plan: Assuming everything will go perfectly is a recipe for disaster.
 Weather changes, speakers cancel, technology fails.
 Have alternatives ready.